Introduction: Laser Rotary Setups

 If you run a small business primarily dependent on laser engraving, you’re constantly coming up with innovative ideas to help scale your operation.
 Building your product portfolio and taking on more challenging projects can only help increase your sales and profit.
 The demand for rotary attachments has grown tremendously in recent years.
 Customers always want the newest novelty item engraved, and the products are becoming more complex every year.
 Using a rotary axis attachment will expand your engraving capability, giving your small business a competitive edge.
 Let’s learn more about how to laser engrave a variety of items with a rotation axis attachment.

-Here are a few prominent projects you can engrave with a rotary attachment:
+Here are a few prominent projects you can engrave with a laser rotary attachment:

 - Pint glasses

 Any small business owner or up-and-coming DIYer who uses a laser engraver should learn how to use a rotary attachment with curved objects.
-Read below to learn the steps involved in mounting a typical rotary attachment and running your engraving projects from start to finish.
-Before delving into the steps, you must understand what a rotary attachment is all about.
+Read below to learn the steps involved in mounting a typical rotary setup and running your engraving projects from start to finish.
+We'll even provide some RDWorks rotary settings and details on LightBurn rotary setups.
+Before delving into the steps, you must understand what a laser rotary attachment is all about.

 This device helps you laser engrave curved objects (canonical, cylindrical, or spherical) of various material types.
 Specifically, it has two ends to hold the workpiece in place while continuously rotating through the engraving process.
 This device’s primary idea is to hold and rotate an object for 360-degree engraving without the object falling off.
 Furthermore, it is noteworthy that this device comes in three basic designs, which are;

-There are a few factors to consider before buying.
+There are a few rotary setup factors to consider before buying.
 Be sure to contemplate how these different styles of rotary attachments can accommodate your intended workpieces.
-Check out all the specs below before making your decision:
+Check out all the specs below before choosing your rotary setup:

 Size of your machine: The machine’s workbed size will affect the type of rotary attachment that can enter it.
 This, in turn, determines the workpiece’s maximum height that can be engraved.
 In summary, the bigger the machine, the larger the rotary attachment and the larger the workpiece both in height and width that it can engrave.